Nafis28/nafis28/README.md

         self.fun_fact = "I believe in infrastructure as code!"

     def say_hi(self):
-        return "Thanks for dropping by!
-Let's build something amazing together 🚀"
+        return "Thanks for dropping by... "
 ```

 ## 💻 Tech Stack